harquail/nook_foldlings_thesis/markdown_chapters/41_Tech_Tool_Implementation.md

 ![Left: A freeform feature before truncation.
 Right: A freeform feature after truncation](figures/41_Tech_Tool_Implementation/truncationBeforeAfter.pdf)

 Truncation is the process of converting a closed free-form shape into a valid feature with a driving fold.
 To truncate a shape, we first find locations for top and bottom folds that will yield folds longer than the minimum edge length.
 Then, we split the existing path at those intersection points, and remove paths that lie outside the top and bottom folds of the new shape.
 Thus, we "truncate" the shape, adding horizontal folds and trimming edges that lie outside the new shape.
-Finally, we place the middle fold as described by the geometric constraints in chapter, page**>>TODO: REF**.
+Finally, we place the middle fold as described by the geometric constraints in Chapter 3, section \ref{constraints-on-fold-features}, \nameref{geometric-constraints}, on page \pageref{geometric-constraints}.
 If the user desires different truncation positions, they can drag folds after the feature is added to the sketch.

 \begin{algorithm}[H]